 - Home Delivery – In some areas, you can arrange for the cash to be sent directly to your recipient’s home address.

 - Cash Pick-Up – If they prefer, your recipent can visit their nearest Remilty outlet to access their account and collect their transfer in cash.

 Before you use Remitly as your international money transfer service, find out what kinds of conditions, rates, and fees you’ll encounter when activating your account or making transactions.
 Once you’ve determined that Remitly is right for you, follow these steps:

-- Create Your Account – Go online or visit a Remitly service outlet to set up your account and fill out your information (name, birth date, address, reason for the transfer, etc.).
+You’ll also need to fill out your information (name, birth date, address, reason for the transfer, etc.).
 When you make your first transaction, you’ll also have to provide your financial details (bank account info, credit card number, etc.).

 Generally, the larger your transfer is, the longer it takes to be delivered.
 That said, the final delivery time also depends on where you’re located, where you’re sending the transfer, what payment method you’re using and which currencies are being exchanged.

 How long Does A Remilty International Money Transfer Take?

 - Express Plan – While extra fees may apply (card processing, etc.), the money is usually available within minutes, making it a better option for more important situations, such as your beneficiary’s rent or tuition.

 - Economy Plan – Bank transfers can take 3 – 5 days, so they aren’t always great for pressing expenses.
 However, their lower fees and rates can help you save money.
 In some situations, Remitly might even waive your transfer fee altogether.

 There are several ways to fund your Remitly transfer.
 Note that some payment, transfer and money collection transfer options may not be available in certain locations: